-What types of video surveillance and photography surveillance are available?
+What types of video and photography surveillance are available?

-There are many types of surveillance to suit your needs, including:
+There are many types of surveillance to suit your particular needs:

-- Home security video surveillance.
-This type of video or photography surveillance can help monitor your home while you are away.
-You can rely on security surveillance or get special nanny cams to ensure that those you entrust in your home are reliable.
+Home security video surveillance.
+This type of video surveillance monitors your home while you’re away.
+You can rely on security surveillance or get special nanny cams to ensure those you allow into your home are reliable.

-- Property video or photography surveillance.
-Business video or photography surveillance, boat surveillance, and land surveillance can help ensure that your investments stay safe.
-This type of surveillance can also help you gather evidence of fraud, employee dishonesty, and other problems that can affect your assets and business.
+Property video or photography surveillance.
+Business, boat, and land surveillance ensures that your investments stay safe.
+This type of surveillance also gathers evidence of fraud, employee dishonesty, and other problems that affect your assets and business.

-- Targeted video or photography surveillance.
-In this type of surveillance, an investigator will have a camera or other imaging equipment in order to record a specific person or event.
-This type of video or photography surveillance is often used in cheating spouse investigations, employee investigations, criminal investigations, and in mystery shopping.
-In order for this type of video or photography surveillance to be legal, it must be performed by an investigator who is aware of current privacy laws in order to be considered legal.
+Targeted video or photography surveillance.
+For this type of surveillance, an investigator will use cameras or other imaging equipment to record a specific person or event.
+This type of surveillance is often used in cheating spouse investigations, employee investigations, criminal investigations, and mystery shopping.
+Typically, this type of video or photo surveillance must be performed by an investigator who is trained in current privacy laws in order to be considered legal.

-What kind of video surveillance or photography surveillance should I choose?
+What kind of video or photography technology is used for surveillance?

-- The closed circuit TV (CCTV) cameras are most popular because of their reliability and low price.
-These cameras do not broadcast images, but they record them, so that you can always check to see what occurred while you were away.
-These surveillance cameras are used at many public spaces and in many homes for security.
+Closed Circuit TV (CCTV) cameras are popular because of their reliability and low price.
+These cameras do not broadcast images but record them while you’re away.
+These cameras are used in many homes and public spaces for security.

-- Digital videos and cameras are becoming more popular, since they can often capture better images and even sounds.
-They can be used to monitor events remotely and images can be saved onto a computer and even enhanced.
+Digital video cameras are becoming more popular since they capture quality images and sound.
+They can be used to monitor events remotely and images can be saved onto a computer and enhanced if necessary.

-- Cameras and on-person equipment includes still cameras and concealed audio-video equipment.
-This type of equipment is often used for targeted surveillance and for criminal investigations where there is a clear suspect.
-These cameras can be very flexible but must be operated by a qualified private investigator, usually, to be admissible in court.
+Cameras and on-person equipment includes still cameras and concealed audio-visual devices.
+This type of surveillance is often used for targeted surveillance and criminal investigations where there is a clear suspect.
+These cameras can be flexible but must be operated by a qualified private investigator to be admissible in court.

-- Board cameras are tiny devices that can be concealed and they often have an external power source.
-The image from these cameras is often transmitted to a computer or other imaging device so that it can be viewed remotely.
+Board cameras are tiny devices that can be concealed and often have an external power source.
+The images from these cameras are often transmitted to a computer or other imaging device so that it can be viewed remotely.

-Whether you choose one of these options or another type of video or photography surveillance depends on your needs and your budget.
-Often, it is advisable to speak to a private investigator who can help you with your video or photography surveillance and can help ensure that any images you record are legal.
+Your unique needs and budget determine the type of photography or video surveillance you use.
+Often, it is advisable to speak to a private investigator who can help you with your surveillance and ensure any images you gather are legal.
 You can easily find local, qualified investigators experienced in video or photography surveillance through the PInow.com directory.